oroinc/documentation/user/back-office/sales/orders/index.rst

 Manage Orders in the Back-Office
 ================================

-.. important:: This section is a part of the :ref:`Order Management <concept-guide-orders>` topic that provides the general understanding of order-related concepts in OroCommerce.
+.. hint:: This section is a part of the :ref:`Order Management <concept-guide-orders>` topic that provides the general understanding of order-related concepts in OroCommerce.

 :term:`Orders <Order>` contain information about buyers' shopping lists submitted for purchase and the collected information about billing and shipping addresses, payment methods, etc.